Bringing Quality Work, a Lifetime of Experience, and Love to Your Yard

 “Our economy was difficult,” he says, “and I wanted to try something other than farming.
 Myrtle Beach isn’t that far from my family but has better work opportunities.
 Over the course of my life, I want to be able to experience different things.”

-Ernie took jobs in several different things before discovering another talent and passion— cooking.
+Ernie took jobs in several different professions before discovering another talent and passion— cooking.
 He worked as a chef for several years until the pandemic struck.

-“I weighed my options and I love being outside, so I decided to return to my roots and my first love and begin my own landscaping company,” he says.
-“I love that here in Myrtle Beach, it feels so easy to start my own business.
+“I weighed my options and I like being outside, so I decided to return to my roots and my first love and begin my own landscaping company,” he says.
+“I appreciate that here in Myrtle Beach, it feels so easy to start my own business.
 And I definitely love what I’m doing.”

 Ernie opened the doors to his business this past May.
 He and his team provide mowing, trimming, edging, mulching, hedging, debris removal from storms, and all kinds of planting for both commercial as well as residential clients.
 He also has the equipment and experience for pressure washing, including RVs.